mozilla/fxa/packages/fxa-auth-server/docs/api.md

 Used to submit a verification code that was previously sent to a user's recovery email.
 If correct, the account's recovery email address will be marked as "verified".

-The verification code will be a full-sized (XXX TODO: wtf does "full-sized" mean?) random token, delivered in the fragment portion of a URL sent to the user's email address.
+The verification code will be a random token, delivered in the fragment portion of a URL sent to the user's email address.
 The URL will lead to a page that extracts the code from the URL fragment, and performs a POST to `/recovery_email/verify_code`.
 This endpoint should be CORS-enabled, to allow the linked page to be hosted on a different (static) domain.
 The link can be clicked from any browser, not just the one being attached to the PICL account.

 ### Request